Shadowfiend/liftweb-vim/README.md

 Currently provides a few commands:

-* :Lmodel, Lsnippet, Lactor, Lcomet -- all take a class name and take you to the appropriate associated file
+* :Lmodel, Lsnippet, Lactor, Lcomet, Llib -- all take a class name and take you to the appropriate associated file
-* :Lview -- takes a class name and takes you to the appropriate view file
+* :Lview -- takes a filename and takes you to the appropriate view file
 * :Lspec or :Ltest -- when called from a class (e.g., GroupSnip), takes you to the associated test file (GroupSnipTest)
 * :Lclass -- the opposite of Lspec, takes you to the class for the current test
+* :Lboot -- takes you directly to Boot.scala
+* :Lcss, Ljavascript, Lsass -- takes a filename and takes you to the appropriate file

 Lmodel and family can take a class name (without .scala) or file name (with .scala).
 Lview can likewise take a view name with or without .html.
 All of